vaibhavvptl/Usercard/README.md

 remove the onIncrement and onDecrement props from the (new) Countercomponent add a single onChange callback prop that takes a single integer parameter — the new value for the counter.
 Ensure all Counter components still update and function independently after this change.

+## solution

+implemented session storage and can not go to negetive value (disabled the minus button on zero value of counter )